-3. Expectations for Student Organizations
+2. Expectations for Student Organizations

-Student groups and organizations may be charged with violations of the Code of Conduct.
+Student groups and organizations may be charged with violations of the Student Code of Conduct.
 A student group or organization may be held collectively responsible when violations of this code occur either during an event sponsored by the organization or when four or more members are in attendance at the event in question.
 Sanctions that may be imposed upon groups or organizations include but are not limited to deactivation, warning, reprimand, probation, fines, loss of privileges, restitution, and other educational sanctions.
-Deactivation includes loss of all privileges, including university recognition, for a specified period of
+Deactivation includes loss of all privileges, including university recognition, for a specified period of time.

-4. Expectations for Student Leaders
+3. Expectations for Student Leaders

 As role models to other students and ambassadors for MHU, student leaders are expected to embody the institution's highest ideals, values, and aspirations, and to uphold its community standards.
-Therefore, students placed on university probation will lose privileges, including their ability to apply, campaign, or hold leadership positions for the time they are on probation.
+Therefore, students placed on university probation may lose privileges, including their ability to apply, campaign, or hold leadership positions for the time they are on probation.
+Additional follow-up from their respective leadership positions may occur as well.

-5. Student Group and Student Organization Sanctions.
+4. Student Group and Student Organization Sanctions